Add this reading informational text unit of study to your reading workshop resources for your primary classroom.

 - You might also use the brochure template we have created.
 This will allow students to share the facts they learn in their reading.

-You can download most of the resources described here:
+You can download this free unit of study here:

 Take a look at these Text Features Anchor Charts & Card Sort.